fachammer/procgenf/README.md

          git clone --recursive https://github.com/fachammer/procgenf.git

+1. Change to the project directory:

+         cd procgenf

 1. Run the Gradle Wrapper to download Gradle and all project dependencies, build the project and start the infinite Voronoi treemap:

         ./gradlew